google/libphonenumber/resources/timezones/README.md

 ant -f java/build.xml build-timezones-data
 ```

-Note that, due to our using CLDR timezone IDs which are stable, we do not change
+Note that, due to our using stable CLDR timezone IDs, we do not change the ID
-the ID for an existing timezone when the name of a region or subdivision
+for an existing timezone when the name of a region or subdivision changes.
+The
-changes.
-The library returns the *ID*, which you may use to get the localised
+The library returns the *ID*, which you may use to get the localised name from
-name from CLDR.
+CLDR.